glyphrider/ptk5demo/README.md

 ## Some Simple Interactions

 Create a new conversation by POSTing an XMLHttpRequest using Javascript like the code below.
-There are two Javascript functions: one that sends the request, and a second one that processes the result.
+First, we'll introduce a Javascript function to wrap the nuance of the XMLHttpRequest object; this will keep the code that deals with the mechanics of the request separate from the more interesting code that is the focus of our work.
+The remaining two Javascript functions send the request, and processes the result.
+Additionally, we'll declare a global scope `var interactionLocation` that will hold the resource URL of the created interaction.

 	var interactionLocation;

-	function onConversationCreated(xhr) {
-		interactionLocation = xhr.getResponseHeader("Location");
-	}

-	function createConversation(url,segment,callback) {
+	function ajaxRestRequest(url,method,callback) {
-		xhr = new XMLHttpRequest();
+		var xhr = new XMLHttpRequest();
-		xhr.open("POST", url, true);
+		xhr.open(method, url, true);
 		xhr.setRequestHeader("Content-type","application/json");
 		xhr.setRequestHeader("Accept", "application/json");
 		xhr.onreadystatechange = function () {
-			// onreadystatechange event handler used to react to the web request if ((xhr.readyState == 4)) {
+			if ((xhr.readyState == 4)) {
 				callback(xhr);
 			}
-		};
-		xhr.send(JSON.stringify({"segment":segment}));
+		}
+		return xhr;
+	}

+	function createConversation(url,segment,callback) {
+		ajaxRestRequest(url,"POST",callback).send(JSON.stringify({"segment":segment}));
+	}

+	function onConversationCreated(xhr) {
+		interactionLocation = xhr.getResponseHeader("Location");
 	}

 The following invocation would *kickoff* the process.